 ABOUT SEA STARS

 An amazingly rich assemblage of marine organisms lives in the cold Pacific Ocean along the shorelines of the Pacific Northwest.
 Of the thousands of plants and animals that dwell in these waters, sea stars are especially conspicuous.
-No matter the depth or the substrate, these echinoderms (echino-"spiny", derm-"skin") are among the most successful marine creatures inhabiting this rugged coast.
+No matter the depth or the substrate, these echinoderms (echino---"spiny", derm---"skin") are among the most successful marine creatures inhabiting this rugged coast.

 Sea stars roam the intertidal and subtidal zone, consuming every type of prey, including sponges, snails, clams, mussels, barnacles, sea cucumbers, tunicates, tubeworms, sea pens, anemones, gorgonian corals, scallops, fishes and even each other.
 Deceptively simple in appearance, sea stars are in fact superbly adapted, mobile creatures that have few natural enemies.
-They appear to be rather sedentary, inactive creatures, but they actually lead quite fascinating lives as they search for food and avoid predators.

 Sea stars are members of the Phylum Echinodermata, invertebrate animals that have radial symmetry, calcareous skeletons and tube-feet.
 This group includes sea stars, brittle stars, sea urchins, sea cucumbers and feather stars.
 More than 6,000 species of echinoderms live from the intertidal zone to abyssal depths in all oceans of the world.